Whole of life insurance made simple

 Life insurance often requires the person applying to have a medical or answer health questions.
 The insurer then sets the cash payout and premium based on the results, or declines the application altogether.
 No-medical life insurance guarantees to accept anyone who applies, regardless of their health, without any form of medical questioning.

-This can become more appealing later in life when health tends to become more of a concern and is why over 50 life insurance is often a popular choice.
+This can become more appealing later in life when health tends to become more of a concern and is why over 50 life cover is often a popular choice.

 This type of whole of life insurance usually has to run for a set length of time – one or two years – before the cash payout can be claimed when you die.
 If you die within that time, usually as a minimum the total of the premiums you’ve paid will be refunded to your estate.